kaiewiggins/kaiewiggins.github.io/_posts/2021-10-29-Blog-Tour-NaNoWriMo.md

 And here come the blogs!
 I'll link to the ones with custom content (guest blog or interview) below.

+ - Dec 20 – Bonus: Q&A on *Humor in Books, and Other Places, Too!* at [K.R.R.
+Lockhaven](https://www.krrlockhaven.com/single-post/humor-in-books-and-other-places-too-an-interview-with-k-a-wiggins)
  - Dec 17 – Interview at [Girl with Pen](http://victoriazumbrumsreviews.blogspot.com/2021/12/blind-eyes-by-ka-wiggins-and-author.html)
  - Dec 15 – Guest post on *Horror, but make it Fantasy* at [Jazzy Book Reviews](https://www.jazzybookreviews.com/2021/12/blind-eyes-by-ka-wiggins-book-tour.html)
  - Dec 14 – Interview at [Books, Tea, Healthy Me](https://booksteahealthyme.home.blog/2021/12/14/author-interview-k-a-wiggins-author-of-blind-the-eyes/)